vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 This example focuses on a basic authentication and authorization example, with the goal of understanding how the `SecurityManager` works on the server and how to connect a Java application to the cluster.

-In this example we’ll
+In this example, you will

-- Create a list of approved users to authenticate and authorize against.
+- Create a list of approved users to authenticate and authorize against
-- Create a `BasicSecurityManager` implementation that uses the `SecurityManager` authenticate and authorize methods.
+- Create a `BasicSecurityManager` implementation that uses the `SecurityManager` authenticate and authorize methods
 - Start a GemFire cluster with the `BasicSecurityManager` security manager
-- Create a Java client application that authenticates against the application and puts and gets data into a region.
+- Create a Java client application that authenticates against the application and `PUTS` and `GETS` data into a region
+{{% callout %}}

->**If you have previously worked through the Authentication example, you will need to delete your server and locator directories, before beginning this example**
+If you have previously worked through the Authentication example, you will need to delete your server and locator directories, before beginning this example
+{{% /callout %}}

-## Creating a List of Approved Users
+## Creating a list of approved users

-GemFire offers multiple layers of access to a GemFire cluster, which are defined by the GemFire resource permissions. ( https://gemfire.docs.pivotal.io/910/geode/managing/security/implementing_authorization.html ) In this example we’ll create two users:
+GemFire offers multiple layers of access to a GemFire cluster, which are defined by the [GemFire resource permissions]( https://gemfire.docs.pivotal.io/910/geode/managing/security/implementing_authorization.html ) In this example, we’ll create two users:

-1. An `Operator` user that can manage the GemFire cluster, but has no data access.
+1. An `Operator` user that can manage the GemFire cluster but has no data access.

-2. An `Application Developer` who can access the GemFire cluster, but cannot manage the GemFire cluster – such as deleting the cluster.
+2. An `Application Developer` who can access the GemFire cluster but cannot manage the GemFire cluster, such as deleting the cluster.
 This user can manage the data in the cluster.

-To keep things simple, we’re creating two `USER`s in the `init` method of the `BasicSecurityManager`.
-We have hard-coded the username and password, which does not represent best practices.
+To keep things simple, you will be creating two `USER`s in the `init` method of the `BasicSecurityManager`.
+You will have hard-coded the username and password, which does not represent best practices.

 The `USER` class looks like this: